 These fees are decided by the banks that you transfer money from.

-Secondly, you can pay transfer fees based on the percentage of the money you transfer.
+You can also pay transfer fees based on a percentage of the amount you send.
 This happens when you use your home country credit card while in Thailand.

 Exchange Rates

-The lion’s share of international transfers fees lies in hidden exchange rates.
+The lion’s share of international transfer fees lies in hidden exchange rates.

 Sometimes companies call it a hedging fee (e.g. in the fine print of credit cards and PayPal), other times they don’t mention it at all.
-But like airlines’ fuel surcharges, it’s just an extra fee you end up paying.
+Like airlines’ fuel surcharges, it’s just an extra cost you end up paying.

-Even services that claim to not have a separate fee or allow you to set your own exchange fees often hide an extra fee in the exchange rate.
+Even services that claim to have no separate fee often hide an extra charge in the exchange rate.

 This difference can be bigger than any transfer fee shown on your receipt or quote.

-One example: If you send British Pounds to Thailand, Kasikorn Bank keeps 3.4 percent of the entire transfer amount in the form of exchange rates on top of any fixed fees you pay to the bank.
+If you send British Pounds to Thailand, Kasikorn Bank keeps around 3.4 percent of the entire transfer amount in the form of an exchange rate spread, on top of any fixed fees you pay.

-This exchange rate fee is rarely mentioned anywhere outside of the fine print, and for larger amounts it can add up.
+This exchange rate fee is rarely mentioned outside of the fine print, and for larger amounts it adds up fast.

-When you use an online money transfer provider such as Wise, on the other hand, you don’t have to pay exchange rate fees.
-Instead, it only charges a transfer fee of 0.6 percent when you send money to Thailand.
+When you use an online money transfer provider such as Wise, on the other hand, you pay a transparent fee — typically 0.5 to two percent depending on the currency — with no hidden exchange rate markup.

 Transfer Speeds